techidaily/site-android-frp/source/_posts/about-oppo-a38-frp-bypass-by-drfone-android.md

 The ****Oppo A38 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Oppo A38 device after it has been reset.
 By requesting the Google account credentials tied to the Oppo A38 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Oppo A38 device.
 In essence, the Oppo A38 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Oppo A38 device, providing additional protection.
-Each [Oppo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Oppo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Oppo A38 device.
 It activates when you perform a factory reset on your Oppo smartphone without signing out of the associated Google account.

 ### Usage of Oppo A38 FRP Code